 If the eardrum does not heal itself, surgery may be required to repair the perforation.

-To help reduce your chance of rupturing an eardrum, take the following steps:
+To help reduce your chance of a ruptured eardrum:

 American Academy of Otolaryngology—Head and Neck Surgery

 Perforated eardrum.
 American Academy of Otolaryngology—Head and Neck Surgery website.
 Available at: